LesleyLai/charlie-renderer/README.md

 # Charlie Renderer

 WIP Vulkan renderer.
-The name "Charlie" is a tribute to my cat Charlie.
+The name of this project is a tribute to my cat Charlie.